juliansantiago81/post-install-config/README.md

 To configure Roles, Departments, and Teams, you will need to:

-- First make sure when you log in to osTicket, you are in the Admin panel.
+- First make sure when you log in to osTicket, you are in the Admin Panel.
 - To configure Roles, you will click on the Agents tab > Roles > Add New Role > Name your new role > Click on the Permissions tab and then choose your applicable permissions within the Tickets, Tasks, and Knowledgebase options > Save Changes.
 - To configure Departments, you will click on the Agents tab > Departments > Add New Department > Name your new department > Follow the options and update the Department Information as needed > Click Create Dept.
 - To configure Teams, you will click on the Agents tab > Teams > Add New Team > Name your new team > Click Members tab and decide who you want to be part of the team > Create Team.